Let The Sun Shine!

 Interestingly, I just found a passage in Dr Kelly Turner’s book ‘Radical Hope’ that adds weight to my intuitive stance that weightlifting is not good for my healing.
 In the book, there is a case study of a woman called Mary, who used to be a competitive weightlifter.
 She subsequently got diagnosed with cancer and then proceeded to heal herself from it.
 When deciding on what exercise to do as part of her healing work, she chose to avoid the weightlifting and instead chose yoga and gentle rebounding on a trampoline.
 She said she felt that going back to the gym was not right for her healing.
 My intuition seems to be agreeing with hers!

-My Choice of Exercise: Swimming
+My Choice Of Exercise: Swimming

 Both Daniel Darkes and Johan Kotze chose exercise formats that kept them moving and on-the-go.
 They effectively put themselves into flight mode (in the fight-or-flight response) during their training.
 So I had to pick something that enabled movement.
 I also wanted to choose something that I could do year-round.
 I live very close to a swimming pool so thought that might be a good option.
 It is a form of movement, it challenges my cardio system, it can be nature-based (when swimming outside) and is less likely to put unnecessary strain on my body, in the way that running did for me.